jorgebucaran/hyperapp/README.md

 </details>

 ### href
-As a bonus, we intercept all `<a href="/path">...</a>` clicks and call `msg.setLocation("/path")` for you.
-If you want to opt out of this, add the custom attribute `data-no-routing` to any anchor element that should be handled differently.
+HyperApp intercepts all `<a href="/path">...</a>` clicks and calls `msg.setLocation("/path")` for you.
+If you want to opt out of this, add a custom `data-no-routing` attribute to anchor elements that should be handled differently.

 ```html
 <a data-no-routing>...</a>